Originally posted in 2015, this post was updated in August 2020.

 Good mental health is vital for learning and life.
 Just like physical health, it changes over time and according to different contexts.
-Research shows we can identify mental health problems in early childhood and being aware of and responding to early signs that may indicate a potential difficulty can make a difference.
+Research shows we can identify mental health issues in early childhood and being aware of and responding to early signs that may indicate a potential difficulty can make a difference.
 It can help ensure children receive the help they need before problems get worse.

-Identifying mental health difficulties
+Identifying mental health issues

 - Externalising or ‘acting out’ behaviours are usually observable and relatively easy to detect e.g. disruptive, impulsive, angry or hyperactive behaviours